PAUL: Uncertainty-Guided Partition and Augmentation for Robust Cross-View Geo-Localization under Noisy Correspondence: Abstract

 \section{Abstract}

-Cross-view geo-localization is a critical task for UAV navigation, event detection, and aerial surveying, as it enables matching between drone-captured and satellite imagery.
-Most existing approaches embed multi-modal data into a joint feature space to maximize the similarity of paired images.
-However, these methods typically assume perfect alignment of image pairs during training, which rarely holds true in real-world scenarios.
-In practice, factors such as urban canyon effects, electromagnetic interference, and adverse weather frequently induce GPS drift, resulting in systematic \textbf{alignment shifts} where only partial correspondences exist between pairs.
-Despite its prevalence, this source of noisy correspondence has received limited attention in current research.

-In this paper, we formally introduce and address the \textbf{Noisy Correspondence on Cross-View Geo-Localization (NC-CVGL)} problem, aiming to bridge the gap between idealized benchmarks and practical applications.
-To this end, we propose \textbf{PAUL} (\textbf{P}artition and \textbf{A}ugmentation by \textbf{U}ncertainty \textbf{L}earning), a novel framework that partitions and augments training data based on estimated data uncertainty through uncertainty-aware co-augmentation and evidential co-training.
-Specifically, PAUL selectively augments regions with high correspondence confidence and utilizes uncertainty estimation to refine feature learning, effectively suppressing noise from misaligned pairs.
-Distinct from traditional filtering or label correction, PAUL leverages both data uncertainty and loss discrepancy for targeted partitioning and augmentation, thus providing robust supervision for noisy samples.
-Comprehensive experiments validate the effectiveness of individual components in PAUL,which consistently achieves superior performance over other competitive noisy-correspondence-driven methods in various noise ratios.
+{Cross-view geo-localization (CVGL) is a critical task for UAV navigation, event detection, and aerial surveying, where existing approaches learn a shared embedding for drone and satellite images.
+However, these methods generally assume perfect alignment of image pairs in the training data, an assumption that rarely holds in practice.
+In real-world scenarios, factors such as urban canyon effects, electromagnetic interference, and adverse weather frequently induce GPS drift, resulting in systematic \textbf{alignment shifts} where only partial correspondences exist between image pairs.
+Despite its prevalence, the noisy correspondence issue in CVGL is still underexplored.
+To address the gap, this work presents the first systematic investigation of the \textbf{Noisy Correspondence in Cross-View Geo-Localization (NC-CVGL)} problem, specifically focusing on the practical scenario where a significant portion of training pairs exhibit spatial misalignment due to GPS drift.
+To tackle this challenge, we propose \textbf{PAUL} (\textbf{P}artition and \textbf{A}ugmentation by \textbf{U}ncertainty \textbf{L}earning), a novel yet practical framework that achieves noise-robust learning through three coordinated mechanisms: \textbf{Co-partition} separates noisy from clean samples using loss patterns; \textbf{Co-augmentation} enhances high-confidence regions guided by uncertainty; and \textbf{Co-training} refines learning through an evidential regularizer.
+Unlike prior methods that mainly filter noisy samples, PAUL leverages them effectively through this collaborative design.
+Comprehensive experiments validate the effectiveness of the proposed novel components in PAUL, which consistently outperforms other competitive noisy correspondence methods in various noise ratios.}